-How to Clean and Store Outdoor Furniture
+How to Clean & Store Modern Outdoor Furniture

 Ah, patio season.
-The sun is shining, birds are chirping, and you’re enjoying your perfectly styled outdoor space.
+The sun is shining, birds are chirping, and you’re enjoying your perfectly styled, modern outdoor space.
 Fast-forward a couple of weeks and suddenly your dining set is covered in old, wet leaves, and those previously charming birds have turned on your once-spotless outdoor sectional.
 The good news?
 Your outdoor furniture isn’t ruined.
 Once we show you how to clean and store your outdoor furniture, it’ll be set to live a long, comfy, and stylish life.
 Gloves on.

 Different materials require different levels of care.
 You might have known this before purchasing your patio furniture, but if you find yourself asking how to clean and store it fear not.
 That’s why we’re here.